coinbase/coinbase-ios-sdk/README.md

 # Deprecated
 This version of the SDK is now deprecated.
-Development of V2 is now in progress, please check back soon for more updates.
+Development of V2 is in progress, please check back soon for more updates.
 -----

 # coinbase